Paparazzi (Lady Gaga song): Live performances

 During the ArtRave: The Artpop Ball tour (2014), Gaga performed "Paparazzi" dressed up in a polka-dotted rubber outfit with tentacles growing out around her waist and her head.
 Rob Sheffield from Rolling Stone described her look as "an inflatable rubber order of fried calamari growing out of her spine", while Adam Carlson from Billboard said that the outfit made Gaga look like a "dancing Ursula from The Little Mermaid ".
 The song was added to the setlist of the Joanne World Tour (2017–2018), where she was wearing a red leather bodysuit and tassel leather boots, and the performance ended with a choreographed attack on Gaga by her dancers.

 "Paparazzi" was performed on Lady Gaga Enigma + Jazz & Piano (2018–2022), the singer's Las Vegas residency, which consisted of two different shows.
 On the Enigma shows, she performed "Paparazzi" in a floating orb-like cage that was elevated above the audience, while on the Jazz and Piano show, she performed it on the piano, with "the full orchestra kicking in with some apropos suspense-movie chase music".
 Talking about the latter, John Katsilometes of the Las Vegas Review-Journal argued that "a live version of that song in Vegas would be a hit single", saying that the "raging" performance "always jolts the crowd to a standing ovation".
 The song was next performed at her 2025 promotional concerts for Mayhem, including a headlining set at Coachella 2025, in a stripped-down rendition, where Gaga crossed the stage with a billowing piece of white fabric, along with a helmet, metallic plates and crutches, referencing the music video.
+She repeated this performance for the Mayhem Ball tour (2025–2026) with her white cape being lit up with colorful lights.